KAcodes/KAcodes/README.md

 - 🔭 I’m currently working on personal projects to showcase my skills and knowledge in producing web-applications, with strong emphasis on UI, UX and Design
 - ⚖️ Encorporating best practices for me to manage states in my applications
 - 🎭 Finding Hackathons!
-I'm looking for hackathons to improve my technical skills and ability to work with others, please message me if you have
+I'm looking for hackathons to improve my technical skills and ability to work with others.

 ## Connect with me
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/kayode-apena-bb7479173/)